cxumol/promptmask/README.md

 ### Prerequisites

 Ensure you have a local LLM running with an OpenAI-compatible API endpoint.
-[Ollama](https://ollama.com/) is a popular and straightforward option.
-By default, `PromptMask` will attempt to connect to `http://localhost:11434/v1`.
+By default, `PromptMask` will attempt to connect to `http://localhost:11434/v1` for masking sensitive information.

-Other options to run a local OpenAI-compatible LLM API include llama.cpp and vLLM.
+[Ollama](https://ollama.com/) is a popular and straightforward option to run a local OpenAI-compatible LLM API.
+Other options include llama.cpp and vLLM.

 ### For General Users: local OpenAI-compatible API Gateway

-You can point any existing tool or application at the local gateway.
+Point any existing tool/app at the local gateway.
 It's the seamless way to add `PromptMask` layer without coding in Python.

 1.  **Install promptmask-web via pip:**
     ```bash